CalaVSPJ/desperateOverview/docs/overview_app_design.md

   `desperateOverview_ui_build_live_previews()`.
 The actual capture happens on a worker thread and the decoded pixbufs are applied back on the GTK main loop to avoid blocking redraws.
+- A small pixbuf cache (`desperateOverview_thumb_cache`) deduplicates thumbnail decoding when the overlay is shown repeatedly—entries are pruned whenever the workspace list changes so memory usage stays bounded.

 ## Styling

 - A GTK CSS provider is loaded during `desperateOverview_ui_init()`.
-The loader checks `~/.config/desperateOverview/style.css`, `./desperateOverview.css`, and `./data/desperateOverview.css` (in that order).
+The loader checks, in order:
+  1. An explicit override passed through `desperateOverview --css /path/to/file.css`.
+  2. `~/.config/desperateOverview/style.css`
+  3. `./desperateOverview.css`
+  4. `./data/desperateOverview.css`
   If none exist a tiny built‑in theme is used.
+- The `--css` flag is useful for testing themes without touching the default search locations.
+When provided it is the only file that is attempted before falling back to the regular search order.
 - Widgets expose targeted style classes:
   - `desperateOverview-status` – hover/status label above the bottom preview.
   - `desperateOverview-ghost` – the “new workspace” drop target on the top strip.